AustinBarrett2282/Elk_Stack_Deployment/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat allows us to collect logs from specific log directiores and then forward them to Elasticsearch or Logstash.
 Any database log would be an example of this
-- Metricbeat collects system information and metrics and also sends then on to a desired output, an example of Metricbeat metrics would be RAM usage
+- Metricbeat collects system information and metrics and also sends them on to a desired output, an example of Metricbeat metrics would be RAM usage

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: